Our Teacher

 For the past five years, Meido has studied and practiced Japanese Ceremonial Tea, and offers tea regularly to members of the O-An sangha and the larger community.

 Meido is available by appointment for ceremonial tea, Beginner’s Instruction in Zen practice, and private Dharma meetings (Dokusan).
 As an expression of gratitude, we encourage all who have introductory meetings, Dokusan, and other individual discussions with Meido to offer Dana directly to her.
-We suggest at least $25 for an hour of Meido's time to show your gratitude for the transmission of wisdom.
+Dokusan is a private, confidential meeting with Meido Roshi, our guiding teacher.
+This is a time to discuss the Dharma, ask questions, and consider the ways our practice intersects with our daily lives.
+Dokusan is typically 15-30 minutes long but can be longer if needed.
+We suggest $10-$25 for a Dokusan session as an expression of gratitude for the transmission of wisdom.
 Meido also welcomes exchanges of service when the financial exchange is not possible.
 You may discuss this with her personally.
 Please contact us via email for more information.

 She began her formal study and practice of Zen with the Venerable Thich Nhat Hanh, receiving the Five Precepts from him in 1994.
 Thereafter, she studied and practiced in the Soto and Rinzai styles with Dai-en Bennage NiOsho, abbess of Mt.
 Equity Zen Center; Genro Lee Milton Sensei, abbot of Endless Mountain Zendo, and Jiro Andy Afable Osho of Early Light Zendo.